CSC510-Group-25/CSC510_Group25_Project1/qty_calc/README.md

 - - - -

 To run:
 1. create a new project in your IDE and copy/paste the .java files from the src/ directory.
-Structure does not matter so long as all files are in the same package.
 2. Inside your project, create two directories: **recipe_folder** and **mock_dbs**.
 These should be OUTSIDE your src directory.
 3. Add the jars in the lib folder to your classpath (json-simple)
 4. Create a .txt file for a recipe or mock database using the formats shown [here](#filef)